 If CVS is your local stop for health and wellness needs, you’ll be pleased to know that they’re joining the CBD revolution.
 In fact, topical CBD products are already available for sale in more than 800 CVS stores.
 So far, these products are available for sale in eight states – Colorado, California, Maryland, Illinois, Indiana, Kentucky, Alabama and Tennessee.
 To ensure that all of the products sold are free of THC and contaminants, CVS has joined forces with Eurofins, a third-party laboratory.
 Mike DeAngelis, a spokesman for CVS Health, stated in an interview that “working only with CBD product manufacturers that are complying with applicable laws and that meet CVS's high standards for quality.”
 CVS currently obtains their stock of CBD products from Crualeaf Holdings Incorporated, as was announced last March by Curaleaf.

 Our products all contain phytocannabinoid-rich, broad spectrum hemp extract and can be delivered right to your doorstep.
 All five flavors of hemp CBD water are delicious and refreshing.
-Better yet, each sparkling CBD soda flavor is vegan, non-GMO, and free of gluten, sodium, and preservatives.
+Better yet, each sparkling CBD soda and CBD water flavor is vegan, non-GMO, and free of gluten, sodium, and preservatives.
 PCR hemp extract is one of just five ingredients in every sparkling CBD soda can, and one of four ingredients in Sparkling CBD Hibiscus Water and Citrus Water.
 You’ll taste that sweet simplicity with every sip.